CAST-genomics/haptools/README.md

-### Note: This repository is still under-construction!
-Please wait until we have published our first tagged release before using our code.

 # haptools

 Haptools is a collection of tools for simulating and analyzing genotypes and phenotypes while taking into account haplotype information.
 It is particularly designed for analysis of individuals with admixed ancestries, although the tools can also be used for non-admixed individuals.